xxyeonxx/Crack-Detection-YOLOv8/README.md

 📌 *The third trial performed the best with higher precision and recall!* 🚀

 ## Experiments
+: This experiment was designed to evaluate the real-time crack detection capabilities of YOLOv8 when implemented on a Jackal UGV (Unmanned Ground Vehicle) with an Intel RealSense camera.

+  # Set-up the
 1. Run the Jackal Robot
   - To operate Jackal and manually control it via a joystick:
      ```